The Importance of Trees

-African locust bark, leaves, flowers and pods have a number of medicinal and food uses.
+African locust tree bark, leaves, flowers, and pods have a number of medicinal and food uses.

 |African locust bean tree|

-· The African locust tree produces melliferous flowers.
-Melliferous flowers are plants, which produces substances collected by insects and turned into honey.
+The African locust tree produces melliferous flowers.
+Melliferous flowers are plants, which produce substances collected by insects and turned into honey.
 Many plants are melliferous, but only certain plants have pollen and nectar that can be harvested by honeybees.

 The beans of the African locust also have properties to ward off termites for effective control of termite infestations.
 The stem bark of the African locust tree has been shown to be effective antibiotic medicine against Shigella infection.
 Shigella is an intestinal disease; most people who are infected develop dysentery, fever, and stomach cramps.

 The selling of the various parts of the African locust bean tree is an important economic activity for women.
 Soumbala and Dawadawa pastes are made from the fermented seeds of the African locust bean plant used widely across Western Africa.
 The paste is high and fat and is used to flavor soups, stews, and sauces.

 Because of dawadawa paste and other uses, locust seed is a major item of commerce across West Africa.
 However, producing the pungent paste is a traditional family craft and, although some dried beans are sold in local markets, most are collected and processed by individuals for their own use.

 The colorful pulp within the pod is eaten raw as a sweetmeat, mixed with water and made into a refreshing drink, used as a sweetener in different foods, and fermented into an alcoholic beverage.
 It is popular with children.
 It is also popular with travelers and keeps so well that it is commonly taken on long journeys.